dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     essentially turns `compiler.c` into `trojan-compiler.c` and generates a binary from it.
 This new hacked `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `trojan-compiler` does.
     Further, the hacked `compiler` binary also self-replicates the attack when used to compile itself *even though the attack is not in `compiler.c`*!
-(Think about this: it's as close to a koan as I know in systems.)
+(Think about this weirdness: it's as close to a koan as I know in systems.)

     To take this a step further, we can even delete everything to do with the hack and recompile `compiler.c` with its flawed binary over